davestewart/davestewart-site-old/content/blog/programming/modular-architecture-using-nuxt-layers/index.md

 ### Global concerns

-Almost as soon as you begin shuffling folders around you're left with folders that don't seem to have an obvious home.
+As soon as you begin shuffling folders around you're left with concerns that don't seem to have an obvious home.

-For folders I consider to have more of a supporting role or are only occasionally edited, I move to `base`:
+For folders I consider to have more of a supporting role or are only occasionally updated, I move to `base`:

 ```
 +- src